-- Owners/operators of infrastructure used within the sector's core networks, including broadcasting, cable, satellite, wireless, and wireline. - Trade and other associations representing sector members on Homeland Security or CIP (Critical Infrastructure and Key Resources (CIKR)) policy-related matters. - Standards-setting bodies, manufacturers, suppliers, and vendors of communications equipment, software, and services in support of the core communications infrastructure.
+- Owners/operators of infrastructure used within the sector's core networks, including broadcasting, cable, satellite, wireless, and wireline. - Trade and other associations representing sector members on Homeland Security or the Nation's Critical Infrastructure. policy-related matters. - Standards-setting bodies, manufacturers, suppliers, and vendors of communications equipment, software, and services in support of the core communications infrastructure.